adityadeole24/Programming-Framework-Assessment/README.md

 I have chosen Eligible Banners to work on.
 The below is the pseudocode.

 ```
-Solution class:
+//Solution class
 Class Banner
-This class contains 8 Methods added
+//This class contains 8 Methods added
 - checkGenderSexOrientationForBanner() returns varGenderSexOrientation (boolean)
-  - Logic summary: This method will check the diversityInfo for (gender is not Cisgender) or (sex is Other/Intersex) or (sexualOrientation is not Heterosexual)
+//Logic summary: This method will check the diversityInfo for (gender is not Cisgender) or (sex is Other/Intersex) or (sexualOrientation is not Heterosexual)

 - checkDisablilityForBanner() return boolean varDisablilityForBanner (boolean)
-  - Logic summary: This method will check if there is any disablity
+//Logic summary: This method will check if there is any disablity

 - checkRaceForBanner() return boolean varRaceForBanner (boolean)
-  - Logic summary: This method will check if (race contains any of American Indian or Alaska Native and Native Hawaiian or Other Pacific Islander)
+//Logic summary: This method will check if (race contains any of American Indian or Alaska Native and Native Hawaiian or Other Pacific Islander)

 - getDiversityCampaignBannerName(varGenderSexOrientation, varDisablilityForBanner, varRaceForBanner) returns bannerName
-  - Logic summary: This method will return the bannerName if any of the above checks are true
+//Logic summary: This method will return the bannerName if any of the above checks are true

 - checkEntryLevelEmployEligibilityAndGetBannerName() returns bannerName
-    - Logic summary: This method will check if the applicant is eligible for this program if the total length of prior experiences with employmentType as Full-time is no longer than a year
+//Logic summary: This method will check if the applicant is eligible for this program if the total length of prior experiences with employmentType as Full-time is no longer than a year

 - checkEnglishScoreEligibilityAndGetBannerName() return  bannerName
-    - Logic summary: This method will check if the applicant is eligible for this handicap if nativeLanguages doesn't contain EN
+//Logic summary: This method will check if the applicant is eligible for this handicap if nativeLanguages doesn not contain EN

+- getBannerName()
-- getBannerName() // This method calls all above the methods and gets Banner Name depending on the diversityInfo
+// Logic summary: This method calls all above the methods and gets Banner Name depending on the diversityInfo

+- getBannerLinkForProvidedBannerName(bannerName)
-- getBannerLinkForProvidedBannerName(bannerName) // This method gets the link to an internal SCM page for the Banner containing more information for hiring managers to click
+// Logic Summary: This method gets the link to an internal SCM page for the Banner containing more information for hiring managers to click

   ========================================
 Solution object: